1. Home

 Structure

-The restructured Swedish National Platform uses the process for the National Risk and Capability Assessment as a way of pinpointing areas in need for further efforts.
-This will allow many types of hazards and risks to be taken into consideration and a needs-based approach for the work undertaken.
+The restructured Swedish national platform uses the process for the National Risk and Capability Assessment (NRCA) and the risk analysis linked to it to identify prioritized areas for development.
 The purpose is to identify and analyse risks, vulnerabilities and society's capability to prevent and respond to the risks.

 The new way of working is based on existing coordination forums and working groups developed for the Swedish system for civil contingency management.
-The six coordination forums are legislatively mandated and they consist of governmental agencies with key responsibilities in the Swedish civil contingency system, representatives from the county administrative boards (regional level) and from the local level.
-There are also stakeholders from non-government sectors.
-MSB chairs each forum.
-This coordination platform includes working groups.
+The 10 civil preparedness sectors are legislatively mandated, and they consist of governmental agencies with key responsibilities in the Swedish civil contingency system and representatives from the county administrative boards (regional level).
+There are also specific forums for county administrative boards with representatives from local councils and a forum for civil society actors.
 Additional stakeholders can be added to the temporary or permanent working groups.
-A cross-sectorial long-term working group on natural hazards is in operation.
-In this particular working group the link between DRR and climate change adaptation is very clear.
-There is much more disaster risk reduction work in progress but it is outside the scope of the national platform.
-Therefore, MSB will be discussing how to link DRR in Sweden and even create synergy with stakeholders who are implementing Agenda 2030.
-These discussions will occur in conjunction with Sweden’s work on a national disaster risk reduction strategy (Global Target E1).
-We anticipate further development of the national platform after the national DRR strategy is decided.
+A cross-sectoral long-term working group on natural hazards is in operation.
+In this particular working group, the link between DRR and CCA is very clear.
+There is much more DRR work in progress, but it is outside the scope of the national platform.
+Therefore, the Swedish Civil Contingencies Agency (MSB) will be discussing how to link DRR in Sweden and even create synergy with stakeholders who are implementing 2030 Agenda for Sustainable Development.

 Mandate